 Common Causes & Conditions of Ankle Pain Without Injury

 With all of the stress all the components of your ankle face on a day-to-day basis, ankle sprains, and injuries are common – but what happens when there is no obvious injury to pinpoint the pain to?
 If you’re experiencing symptoms of ankle pain such as swelling, redness, difficulty walking or balancing, bruising, stiffness, burning sensation, or even a tingling sensation, it’s important to rule out multiple conditions by a medical professional.

 If an injury or physical activity is not the cause of your symptoms and pain, a number of other conditions can be responsible.
+To answer the question, why does my ankle hurt for no reason, we must first define the causes.
 Ankle pain can actually result in a variety of conditions from a wide spectrum of causes, including:

 - Flat Feet.
 If there is no arch in your feet, the ankles can swell because they are no longer in alignment with your knees.